/scat

 On PC

 To properly decode GSMTAP packets generated by SCAT, Wireshark 2.6.0 or above is required.
 For older Wireshark releases, we are providing a Wireshark Lua plugin to extend the GSMTAP dissector.
-GSMTAP definition used by SCAT is based on libosmocore 0.11.0.
-Note that SCAT itself is not depending on the libosmocore.
+The Wireshark plugin is required to dissect LTE MAC and PDCP packets generated by SCAT version 1.3.0, and NR RRC/NAS-5GS packets.

 Smartphones

 Cellular device must expost the diagnostic port via USB.
 This is largely device-dependent and we can not give generic solution for all devices.
-Search the Internet with keyword (your device name) qpst to get the method of exposing the diagnostic port for Qualcomm-based smartphones.
-You may refer to the wiki page for instructions on how to opening the diagnostic port through USB on some devices.
+This external website provides some instructions on either opening up the diagnostic port or collecting the baseband dump file.
+You can also search the Internet with keyword (your device name) qpst to get the method of exposing the diagnostic port for Qualcomm-based smartphones.
+The wiki page collects information on tested devices and any device-specific quirks.

 Installation